Crates.io | vscli |

 flag:

-Additional arguments can be passed to the code
+Additional arguments can be passed to the editor executable, by specifying them after --

 :

-Read more about the code
+Read more about the editor flags by executing code --help

 You can open a CLI-based user interface to display a list of recently opened projects using the recent